 WHY ETHYL MERCAPTAN IS SUCH A GOOD ODORANT

 How low?
 By contrast, depending on the gas (methane, ethane, propane...) an explosion will occur when an ignition source is present and the concentration of the gas in a room is between 5-15% (50,000-150,000 ppm).
-This means that ethyl mercaptan can be detected by your nose at a concentration that is 700 million times lower than that of a potentially explosive room.
-Since natural gas has no odor it would be very dangerous to use it without the odorant additive.
+This means that ethyl mercaptan-spiked gas can be detected by your nose at a concentration that is 269,500,000,000,000-million times lower than you'd encounter in an explosive room.
+So, you'll get out the house long before the gas can explode.

 I'm happy to report that the DCLFH® is over.
 Hopefully, it did not induce you to stick your head in the oven.
 Smells pretty bad down there,